jaxonyue/capstone_project/README.md

 #### Description
 This Github repository serves as the primarily record of our capstone team project.
 The project cooperates with the Social Insider company to accomplish 2 main goals: 1. developing an algorithm to predict user behavior (subscribe/purchase to Social Insider services) base on a series of events conducted by the user; 2. predicting the follower count and average engagement rate of social media pages based on historical performance data.

+#### Using Guide

+`Step 1: ` Clone the entire Github repository to local.
+(Make sure everything is up to date with Git Pull)

+`Step 2: ` Directly run the code from the jupyter notebooks. (everything, including path, is already set up and prepared for direct running)

+`Step 3: ` Descriptions and commennts in the jupyter notebooks support better understanding of the process.

 #### Overall Timeline

 ![timeline](https://github.com/user-attachments/assets/13acd1ba-d3a2-4f16-82e2-ceb16a748575)